omgmog/omgmog.github.com/_posts/2014-03-12-jekyll-for-dummies.md

 #### Creating a new post

-To create a new post, you just need to create a `.md` or `.markdown` file in the `_posts/` directory, and name it with a datestamp fullowed by the slug for the post:
+To create a new post, you just need to create a `.md` or `.markdown` file in the `_posts/` directory, and name it with a datestamp followed by the slug for the post:

 ``` bash
 touch _posts/2014-03-12-jekyll-for-dummies.md